Nutil/DuckieTV/ESOF-docs/Software Tests.md

 ## Observability
 - Observability: The degree to which it is possible to observe (intermediate and final) test results.

 This topic will be very hard to discuss since the existing unit tests do not run.
 We have no chance to test either there was a possible observation

 ### Isolateability
-- Isolateability: The degree to which the component under test (CUT) can be tested in isolation.

 Almost every component in this software is dependant on third part libraries which makes almost impossible to test them in a complete isolation.
 Moreover DuckieTV module is needed for every component test as you can state in the following picture.
 ![DuckieTV Module](http://i.imgur.com/Z6JROgm.png)